PawelPopkiewicz/CS3305-2025-Team-10/project_report.md

 The population of the Pythonic bus model is handled by `gtfsr.py` which allows us to abstract and group functionality for more readable code.
 Handling the TFI static data requires database access, so I created a decorator function which would handle the opening and closing of the database connection, while also providing the wrapped function with the cursor object.
 Many fields in the PostgreSQL database act as foreign keys referencing other tables, so we must take this into account in the Pythonic bus model too.
 The order to load the various tables from the database is strict as there are many attributes of the Python classes that rely on pre-existing objects.
 For example, if we store both a `trip_id` and the corresponding instance of the `Trip` class, we must make sure the instance exists before attempting to assign the attribute.
 Despite this, there are a still a few Python class attributes that are not populated until all tables are processed, such as the rotation of bus stops which rely on the `Shape`, `Trip` and `Stop` classes.

+### Gateway

+The gateway was introduced in our architecture to decouple the bus model Flask server from communicating outside of the containers, while also providing sufficient modularity to allow us to add more features in the future that will not use the bus model.
+For example, an account system or collection of telemetry data could be handled here without modifiying the bus model container, helping keep the cohesion high.
+The gateway acts as a proxy of sorts which doesn't allow external connections to call internal routes in the bus model container, improving the security of the back-end.

+The gateway container solely consists of a Flask server that mirrors five routes that the client requires to operate.
+These call the corresponding routes in the bus model container through HTTP requests and handle any 404 or 500 status code errors that may pop up.
+Initially, this Flask server also served dummy data to the front-end when the bus model and inference containers were not fully functional.

+A port is exposed to outside of the containers to allow for the client to make requests to this container.
+The responses (from the bus model) are returned to the client without alteration.

 ### Inference

 Inference is the container which takes care of the AI predictions.
 This means the inference itself, in other words using the already trained model to predict new times.
 But also it handles preprocessing the raw json data into the csv files, which is quite a complex task.
 You might ask where does this model come from?
 Well it is not really represented in our architecture, because it was prototyped and trained in google colab.